armaniferrante/serum-quickstart/README.md

 anchor test
 ```

+### Run a crank

+Optionally, one should run a crank against any listed markets on the localnetwork.
+This is not yet setup.

 ## Non Anchor Programs

 If you're not using Anchor, you can just snag the [script](https://github.com/armaniferrante/serum-quickstart/blob/master/tests/utils/index.js) used by the tests to initialize the orderbook.